 Our branch currently has over 110 members.
 We cover the area from Takiri (Central Taranaki) to Patea (South Taranaki).

-If you would like to know more about the South Taranaki Branch please contact branch chairman Dave Digby or secretary Carol Digby on:
+If you would like to know more about the South Taranaki Branch please contact branch chairman Dave Digby or secretary Carol Digby.
+See contact details below.

 This 396 hectare reserve is home to plentiful birdlife including tui, Tomtit, Fantail, Wood pigeon and friendly Robins, as well as totara, rimu, tawa, kahikatea, broadleaf and many other native trees.
 The reserve is protected under a QE11 covenant, and the bush is very healthy, thanks to our three dedicated volunteers who work to control pests in the area, plant native species and maintain tracks and facilities.